-3.1 - 3.7 Key Area 3: Policy and strategy development and Potential 0.1 0.7 implementation only - depends on work areas 3.1 Display an awareness of current national and international policies and strategies that affect health and wellbeing, and their global context.
-X 3.2 Evaluate a situation and identify the steps required to achieve change, preparing options for action. х 3.3 Appraise options for policy and strategy for feasibility of implementation. Х 3.4 Demonstrate consultation with stakeholders, including the public and representatives of the political system, in the development of a strategy. x 3.5 Write a strategy [action plan] to address a need for change to improve a public health or health care issue. х 3.6 Lead the implementation of a strategy including demonstrating the ability to solve problems that arise during this process. х 3.7 Undertake policy or strategy evaluation using an appropriate method, critically analysing whether desired changes have been achieved. x 4.1 - 4.9, 4.11 Key Area 4: Strategic leadership and collaborative working for health Potential only - , 4.1 Use a range of leadership styles effectively as appropriate for different settings and organisational cultures. depends on work areas X 4.2 Demonstrate appropriate presentation, communication and listening skills, as appropriate for the audience or individual.
-Communicate in clear written format and in presentations to a range of organisations and audiences. х 4.3 Assess, communicate and understand the management of different kinds of risks, including health, financial, reputational and political risks. х 4.4 Design, lead and manage complex areas of work in multi-agency settings to a successful conclusion x or suitable endpoint within available resources and timescale.
-4.5 Demonstrate effective team working in a variety of settings, balancing the needs of the individual, the team and the task. Х 4.6 Demonstrate an understanding of methods of financial management and show experience of how they are used. Х 4.7 Handle uncertainty, the unexpected, challenge and potential or actual conflict in a sensitive and successful manner х 4.8 Use influencing and negotiating skills in a setting where you do not have direct authority to advocate for action on a public health issue of local, national or international importance.
-X 4.9 Work collaboratively with the media to communicate effectively with the public х 4.11 Demonstrate and apply an understanding of how mental health and wellbeing can be managed and promoted in staff and yourself in a range of situations. х 5.1, 5.2, 5.6, 5.7 Key Area 5: Health Improvement, Determinants of Health, and Health Communication Potential only - depends on 5.1 Influence or build healthy public policies across agencies, demonstrating an awareness of different social, cultural and religious perspectives that may influence health. work areas X 5.2 Be an advocate for public health principles and action to improve the health of the population or subgroup. x 5.6 Influence the planning, commissioning and evaluation of specific health improvement programmes and preventative services. х 5.7 Demonstrate leadership in environmental sustainability with a focus on the links to health and climate change. х ·
+Х 3.1 - 3.7 Key Area 3: Policy and strategy development and implementation Potential only - depends on work areas 3.1 Display an awareness of current national and international policies and strategies that affect health and wellbeing, and their global context.
+X 3.2 Evaluate a situation and identify the steps required to achieve change, preparing options for action. x 3.3 Appraise options for policy and strategy for feasibility of implementation. x 3.4 Demonstrate consultation with stakeholders, including the public and representatives of the political system, in the development of a strategy. x 3.5 Write a strategy [action plan] to address a need for change to improve a public health or health care issue. x 3.6 Lead the implementation of a strategy including demonstrating the ability to solve problems that arise during this process. x 3.7 Undertake policy or strategy evaluation using an appropriate method, critically analysing whether desired changes have been achieved. x 4.1 - 4.9, 4.11 Key Area 4: Strategic leadership and collaborative working for health Potential only - depends on work areas 4.1 Use a range of leadership styles effectively as appropriate for different settings and organisational cultures.
+X 4.2 Demonstrate appropriate presentation, communication and listening skills, as appropriate for the audience or individual.
+Communicate in clear written format and in presentations to a range of organisations and audiences. × 4.3 Assess, communicate and understand the management of different kinds of risks, including health, financial, reputational and political risks. Х

+4.4 Design, lead and manage complex areas of work in multi-agency settings to a successful conclusion or suitable endpoint within available resources and timescale. x 4.5 Demonstrate effective team working in a variety of settings, balancing the needs of the individual, the team and the task. х 4.6 Demonstrate an understanding of methods of financial management and show experience of how they are used. х 4.7 Handle uncertainty, the unexpected, challenge and potential or actual conflict in a sensitive and successful manner х 4.8 Use influencing and negotiating skills in a setting where you do not have direct authority to advocate for action on a public health issue of local, national or international importance. х 4.9 Work collaboratively with the media to communicate effectively with the public х 4.11 Demonstrate and apply an understanding of how mental health and wellbeing can be managed and promoted in staff and yourself in a range of situations. х 5.1, 5.2, 5.6, 5.7 Key Area 5: Health Improvement, Determinants of Health, and Health Communication Potential only - depends on 5.1 Influence or build healthy public policies across agencies, demonstrating an awareness of different social, cultural and religious perspectives that may influence health. work areas X 5.2 Be an advocate for public health principles and action to improve the health of the population or subgroup. x 5.6 Influence the planning, commissioning and evaluation of specific health improvement programmes and preventative services. x